DomoApps/domo-developer-portal/docs/Apps/App-Framework/Guides/Local-Development-with-Domo-CLI.md

 - `mapping`: Defines data connections
 - `size`: Sets app dimensions within Domo

+See our guide on [The Manifest File](./manifest.md) for more information.

 ### Adding a Thumbnail

 📸 **Required**: You must add a thumbnail image to your app design before you can create cards from it.